MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 This document provides important, late-breaking information about [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].

-## Resources

-Visit the [Market Insights Help Center](http://go.microsoft.com/fwlink/?LinkID=394325) on Microsoft Docs to find help content for admins and users.

 Do you have an idea how to further improve the service or app?
 Go to the [Ideas forum for Market Insights](https://experience.dynamics.com/ideas/list/?forum=0a0bebf4-8bef-e511-80ba-00155d03a726) and let us know.
 For questions and feedback in general, please go to the [Community forum](https://community.dynamics.com/crm/f/752).

 ## Integration scenarios - known issues